Bottle Recycling Initiative

 If there’s one thing that makes us gnash our teeth in despair, it’s greenwashing.

-Sure we make stainless steel drink bottles because we’re on a mission to stop the use of single-use plastic bottles.
-But with no option to recycle stainless steel and aluminium bottles in kerbside collections, reusable bottles also end up in landfill.
+Sure we make stainless steel drink bottles (and cups) because we’re on a mission to stop the use of single-use plastic bottles and throwaway cups.
+But with no option to recycle stainless steel and aluminium bottles and cups in kerbside collections, these reusable items also end up in landfill.
 Curses.

 It’s time to do better

-We don’t want any drink bottles to end up in landfill.
+We don’t want any drink bottles or cups to end up in landfill.
 And that’s not just our drink bottles, but any reusable drink bottles or stainless steel reusable cups.

 How to recycle your used stainless steel or aluminium bottle with the #bechunkyrecyclinginitiative